-If your district operates a year-round program, your district should submit attendance records for all students by June 25, 2009, regardless of which track students are attending.
+If your district is registered with the TEA to operate a year-round program, your district must submit initial attendance records for all students by June 24, 2010, regardless of which track students are attending.
 On completion of all tracks, your district must resubmit all records for each student.
-In no case may any resubmission occur after August 27, 2009.
+If your district's year-round tracks end later than June 24, your district may delay resubmission until 2 weeks after the completion of the latest year-round track or August 26, 2010, whichever comes first.
+In no case may any resubmission occur after August 26, 2010.
+Corrections made after August 26, 2010, will be handled by the State Funding Division.